Bourj FC

 The crest has been changed (or rather upgraded) in May 2018.
 Because the word bourj means “tower”, the former crest featured a yellow tower rising from a yellow-and-black coloured ball.
 The new crest involves a black ring surrounding the previous crest and several identifying features are added.
 In the center, the year of foundation (1967) is written with yellow letters on a black part of the ball.
 On the black ring, the name of the club (Bourj Football Club) is written in yellow Latin letters in the upper half and in yellow Arabic letters in the lower half.
 Two yellow laurel wreaths are uniting the upper and lower halves on the left and on the right of the black ring.
 The whole crest is designed on a yellow background and the only colours used are yellow and black.
 This new crest was voted by a majority of Bourj FC fans according to a poll on the Facebook club page.

-The former crest involved only the yellow tower rising from a yellow-and-black coloured football (below, left).
-A more sophisticated dark-coloured (sometimes yellow-coloured) badge was also in use, including the original crest in the center and the name of the club in Arabic above and in Latin letters below, as well as the year of foundation, 1967 (below, right).
+The former crest involved only the yellow tower rising from a yellow-and-black coloured football (below).
+A more sophisticated dark-coloured (sometimes yellow-coloured) badge was also in use, including the original crest in the center and the name of the club in Arabic above and in Latin letters below, as well as the year of foundation, 1967 (below the first one).

 Kit colours